Web3Dobie/X-AI-Agent/README.md

   - 18:00 — Replies to Dobie's mentions/comments
   - 20:00 — Top-ranked headline opinion thread

+- **Friday Hunter Explanation Thread
+  - 16:00 - Hunter Explanation Thread - with link to Substack (based on top headline of the week)

 - **Headline Ingestion + Scoring**
   - Pulls RSS feeds from CoinTelegraph, Decrypt, CryptoSlate, and others
   - Scores headlines using GPT based on novelty, clarity, and emotional pull